 - Were previously treated for cervical, vaginal or pelvic infections

 - Have bleeding problems or take blood thinners

 The vinegar solution your doctor uses on your cervix may sting a bit, but not much and not for very long.
 If any abnormal spots are detected and the biopsy is necessary, your doctor uses small clippers to snip away minute tissue samples from your cervix.
 You’ll likely feel some minor discomfort.

 You’ll feel a pinching or cramping sensation during the procedure.
 You may spot or bleed following a biopsy.
 If there is bleeding, it should only last a day or so.
-If the bleeding persists, call your doctor.
-Back at the gynecologist’s office, bleeding after colposcopy can be stopped by using a cotton swab to apply a chemical solution or with a stitch.
+If the bleeding persists, call Dr. Zelmanovich.
+Back at the NYC gynecology office in Midtown Manhattan, bleeding after colposcopy can be stopped by using a cotton swab to apply a chemical solution or with a stitch.

 Risk and Recovery